 - Seasonal Influenza

-- Pandemic Influenza Preparedness and Response Guidance for Healthcare Workers and Healthcare Employers.
+- Pandemic Influenza Preparedness and Response Guidance for Healthcare Workers and Healthcare Employers (PDF).
 OSHA Publication 3328-05, (2007).
-Also available as a 409 KB PDF, 104 pages.

 - Recordkeeping Tutorial.
 Learn how to correctly record and maintain injury and illness records using this brief, step-by-step tutorial.